Independent SaaS comparison

 Salesforce

 Winner: Salesforce.
-Salesforce is the gold standard for CRM customization.
+Salesforce is the stronger CRM architecture platform.

 Which has better sales features?